BR1py/itertree/docs/docs/tutorial.rst

 targets related to item access, linking trees and branches, search/filter in the trees and store more advanced datatypes in the tree.

-In the tutorial you can find a large table which compares `iTree` with `dict` and `list` objects (link can be found in next chapter).

 ********************************
-Introduction to the iTree object
+Introduction to the iTree class
 ********************************

 As a starting point the `iTree`-class should be seen as a `list` (the object inherits his functions from a `list` or `blist`).
 All typical `list` like methods are available.
 But `iTree`-objects supports also in-depth access and iterations over different levels of the nested tree structure.
-Different than in normal lists the `iTree`-class supports the more `dict`-like access functions related to keys too.
+In a second abstraction level `iTree`-class supports the more `dict`-like access functions related to keys too.

 For a functional comparison in between `ìTree`, `list` and `dict` the table in the chapter